 The Art of Black and White Developing, 350 pages, ring bound.

 How often does a new book on film and paper developing get published?

-John Finch has just launched his new 5th edition of The Art of Black and White Developing.
+Re-written in 2021 the new 5th edition of The Art of Black and White Developing is fully updated.